LarkspurCA/androidweardocs/suggest.rst

 3. In the new project dialog, enter your Application Name, Domain, and a project directory.
 Click **Next**.

-4. In the form factors dialog, select **Phone and Tablet** and **Wear** form factors.
-Select the latest SDK for each when using emulators.
-If testing with actual devices, specify the SDK level of the devices under test.
+4. In the target devices dialog, select **Phone and Tablet** only.
+Accept the default **Minimum SDK** unless you are testing with a device that requires an earlier version.

-5. In the mobile activity dialog, select **Blank Activity**.
 Click **Next**.

-6. In the mobile option dialog enter an Activity Name for the handheld.
-Accept the defaults or the other fields and click **Next**.
-The name for an activity that generates a wearable "suggestion" might be SuggestActivity.

-7. In the wear activity dialog, select **Blank Wear Activity**.
-Then click **Next**.
+5. In the Add an Activity to Mobil dialog, select **Blank Activity**.
+Click **Next**.

-8. In the wear options dialog enter an Activity Name for the wearable.
-Accept the defaults for the other fields and click **Finish**.
-You can use the same name for the wearable activity that you used for the handheld activity.
+6. In the Customize the Activity dialog,  enter an Activity Name that suggests the purpose of the activity, like SuggestActivity.
+Accept default values for the other fields and click **Next**.

 Modify the Handheld Activity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^